codump/d.js-v14-multi-bot/README.md

 # d.js-v14-multi-bot
 This project allows you to run multiple unique bots within a single Discord application.
 You maintain full control over every command and event.

 By default, the bot pulls functionality from a global folder.
 However, if it detects specialized code assigned to a specific guild, it will overwrite the global functions with that guild-specific code.
-This enables each guild to have its own unique features. such as a custom `/help` command while still providing standard global functions to everyone else who adds the bot.
+This enables each guild to have its own unique features, such as a custom `/help` command while still providing standard global functions to everyone else who adds the bot.

 *Note: This system is designed for use across a small number of guilds.*